 We also baptize adults who make a public profession of faith in Christ.
 When you make this decision of faith, you promise also to live in the way of Jesus in the context of the local church–to worship, serve, and fellowship with fellow believers.

-Because the mark of baptism is an indelible sign and seal of new birth, we do not re-baptize those who have already been baptized.
+Because the mark of baptism is one-time sacramental seal of the saving work of Jesus Christ, we do not re-baptize those who have already been baptized.
 The invitation to repentance at each Holy Communion service is nothing less than a call to return to and renew the baptismal vows that were made at the beginning of every believer’s Christian life.

 For those from other denominations who have already been baptized and who seek to join Trinity Church, please see the Confirmation page.